SIMON LEVY

 cp@diman.co.uk

 Since 1993, Simon has been the Producing Director for the Fountain Theatre in Los Angeles.
+He has been the lead producer for over 50 shows for the Fountain.

 In 2011, his production of the West Coast Premiere of Tennessee Williams' last play A House Not Meant to Stand was a critical success at the Fountain Theatre and is the recipient of numerous awards and nominations, including being named by the Huffington Post as one of the Top L.A.
 Theater Productions of 2011.